sa3dany/wave-gradient/README.md

 As a first step, I am working on recreating the gradient effect in [three.js](https://threejs.org), a popular 3D graphics library for the web.
-Next, I will release the effect as library which can then be added to npm.
+Next, I will publish the effect as a library which can then be added to npm.
 Finally, I will try to optimize the code to make it as lightweight as possible (size-wise).
 This might involve dropping three.js and reimplementing the effect in a more lightweight graphics